doums/milcheck/README.md

 the corresponding data from the official
 [mirror status page](https://www.archlinux.org/mirrors/status/).

-The last news are directly scraped from https://archlinux.org/.
+The last news are fetched from the [RSS feed](https://archlinux.org/feeds/news/).

 ### Why ?